SadSabrina/awesome-mi-theory/docs/index.md

 ## About me

-- Position: Lecturer in mathematics / Explainable AI researcher
+- Position: Lecturer in XAI / XAI researcher
 - Interests: Explainable AI, Mechanistic interpretability, AI Safety
 - Projects:
     - [XAI-open_materials](https://github.com/SadSabrina/XAI-open_materials) —here, you will find practical guides to help you master key tools and approaches for applying XAI to large models.